Al Schwimmer: Career

+Atlantic Northern Airlines v.
+Schwimmer

+Schwimmer's name is attached to a significant court case, Atlantic Northern Airlines v.
+Schwimmer.
+In 1948, he arranged for the Jewish Agency for Israel to charter a Douglas C-54 aircraft from an American carrier, Atlantic Northern Airlines (ANA), which flew arms from Europe to Israel.
+The contract ended at the end of summer, but Israel nonetheless retained the aircraft, with the Israeli Air Force crashing it on a beach near Tel Aviv in January 1949.
+An Israeli organization compensated ANA for the loss of the aircraft, and ANA signed a general release, but then later sued Schwimmer personally for allegedly unpaid rent.
+Schwimmer prevailed, but only after the case went to the Supreme Court of New Jersey, which set a widely cited precedent for the use of evidence with contracts.

 Political activity

 In the mid-1980s, Schwimmer was a special adviser for technology and industry for Israel's then-Prime Minister Shimon Peres, who became a close friend.
 In this capacity, Schwimmer was an intermediary between the U.S. and Iran during the Lebanon hostage crisis to trade American and Israeli weapons to Iran for the release of American hostages held by pro-Iranian groups in Lebanon.

 In the 1990s, Schwimmer was involved in the movement to codify Israel's constitution, together with a bill to give equality to all branches of Judaism.

 Personal life

 Schwimmer was married and had two children, Danny and Dafna, as well as four grandchildren, Orr, Ella, Sarah, and Avi.
 On June 10, 2011, Schwimmer died on his 94th birthday in a hospital in Ramat Gan, Tel Aviv District, Israel.

 Legacy

 Schwimmer has been called the father of the Israeli Air Force.
 David Ben-Gurion described his actions as the most important diaspora contribution to the survival of the state of Israel.

 In 2015, his exploits during 1948 Arab–Israeli War were depicted in the PBS documentary A Wing and a Prayer, written, directed, and produced by Boaz Dvir.
 The film contains the only public interview Schwimmer gave in light of these events.